 The 50 largest Australian cities and towns by population in 2014

-**This blog has been updated: Read the latest version of Top 50 largest cities and towns in Australia by population.
+**This blog has been updated: Read the 2018 version of Top 50 largest cities and towns in Australia by population here.

 A couple of years ago, I did a blog post about Australia’s top 33 cities by population.
 This was a very popular blog which was a ranking of the biggest cities in Australia and so I’ve updated it here (and expanded it to the top 50 largest Australian cities) with the latest population figures from the ABS as at 2013.
 For more up to date population and population forecasts for NSW, read our blog on the Top 20 fastest growing suburbs in NSW.
 Watch this space for other states.